maykar/compact-custom-header/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Do not post an issue here until you have read the readme (including "important notes" section) and have done a hard browser refresh.
+about: Do not post an issue here until you have read the readme especially the "important notes" section and have done a hard browser refresh.
 title: ''
 labels: ''
 assignees: ''